 Identify areas where pets are not allowed: We recommend restricting pet access to common rooms, kitchens, and other shared spaces where people congregate.
 Having pet-free spaces can help reduce risk by minimizing the number of unfamiliar people and animals a pet comes in contact with.

 Share your vaccination and quarantine protocols: Insurance companies will want to know that there is a clear process for animal intake and medical care.
-We recommend quarantining new pets until they have received a veterinary exam, vaccinations, and parasite preventatives.
+When possible, we recommend keeping new pets out of shared play spaces until they have received a veterinary exam, vaccinations, and parasite preventatives.

 Worker's Compensation